-Power availability is a key factor for customers with high-density requirements in determining the suitability of a data centre.
-Along with data centre location, specifics of power availability can be a determining factor in selecting the right data centre for colocation.
+Power availability is a key factor for customers with high-density requirements in determining the suitability of a data center.
+Along with data center location, specifics of power availability can be a determining factor in selecting the right data center for colocation.
 Telx maintains facilities in many regions that can accommodate even extremely high power requirements.

 Equipment deployments of the type below often have power requirements that are higher than typical:

 For these cases Telx offers high-density power in most markets.
-Some Telx data centres have higher power density than others.
-Power capacity can even vary by suite within a single data centre since the ability to build out power is affected by the engineering and equipment on each particular floor.
+Some Telx data centers have higher power density than others.
+Power capacity can even vary by suite within a single data center since the ability to build out power is affected by the engineering and equipment on each particular floor.